kamil-tekiela/kamil-tekiela/README.md

 ## Hi there, I'm [Kamil Tekiela](https://kamiltekiela.com/) - aka [Dharman](https://stackoverflow.com/users/1839439/dharman?tab=profile)

 I'm an amateur PHP developer.
-Recently my goal is to give back more to the community.
+Recently, my goal has been to give back more to the community.

 I have contributed 4 RFCs to the PHP language:
 - [PHP RFC: Add fetch_column method to mysqli](https://wiki.php.net/rfc/mysqli_fetch_column)